-Now is the perfect time to get your spring garlic planted.
+Early spring at the last sign of frost is the perfect time to get your spring garlic in the ground.
 We use a lot of garlic here, and having fresh, organic garlic year-round is an important ingredient.

 Break a Garlic bulb apart (the whole thing) and put the cloves inside a big mason jar with equal parts of baking soda and liquid seaweed (I opt for around 1 TB).
 Leave the cloves in the jar for at least 2 hours prior to planting.
 This is necessary as it does an amazing job at preventing bacterial and fungal growth!